-The seneye device is revolutionising keeping fish by allowing dramatically reduced fish death.
+The seneye device is revolutionizing keeping fish by allowing dramatically reduced fish death.
 The seneye allows fish keepers to truly understand what happens inside their aquarium or pond by monitoring the harmful parameters which aren’t detectable to the human eye.
 A seneye device dramatically improves the frequency, accuracy, sensitivity, and robustness of water sensing to ensure that aquatic life does not just survive, but thrive!

 We buy a fish tank to hold water, then a heater or chiller to keep the temperature constant, filters to keep the fish from becoming poisoned, along with lights for illumination and plant growth.
 Then we spend a fortune on fish, coral, plants and décor which we become very attached to.
 The next step is to cross our fingers and hope for the best or spend half our lives testing and checking is all okay.
 There is an alternative, let seneye protect your loved ones.

 No aquarium or pond however mature can be guaranteed as stable and never to crash.
 Changes in water parameters are bad and can affect aquarists from novice to professional.
 A range of things from poor aquarium husbandry to equipment failure can cause swings in water parameters that harm your fish.
 A seneye constantly watches for these dangerous changes which are undetectable to the human eye.
 Seneye monitors parameters which are key to the survival of aquatic life and likely to change very fast when something does go wrong.